 They say most couples fight over finances, so start from a place of wanting to understand where your future spouse learned about money.
 And be ready for your financial situation to change at any moment as life waxes and wanes.

 You learn a lot about another human being by observing how they operate in the kitchen!
-I may not be the best (or most patient) cook, but this is the best thing we did while engaged and have continued into marriage.
-Assisting my husband in meal planning and cooking dinners have given us a mutual love for this time spent together.
+I may not be the best (or most patient) cook, but this is the best thing we did while engaged and has continued into marriage.
+Assisting my husband in meal planning and cooking dinners has given us a mutual love for this time spent together.

 Co-creating together gives a sense of shared ownership, and it allows you to see the other person’s working style when it comes to sorting out challenges and differences of opinion (like if you should stick to the recipe exactly or just “do it by feel” – GUILTY! haha)